History of RAB

 RAB members have become respected voices in the greater community, attending conferences and becoming active members on other city boards.
 Baltimore's RAB was and continues to be a model for other cities.
 Today, hundreds of cities have Resident Advisory Boards that serve thousands of residents who live in public housing.
 The Housing Authority of Baltimore City's RAB continues to serve the needs of individual developments, as well as those of the entire tenant population.

-• Levern K. Perrin, President
+Levern K. Perrin

-• Belinda Blue, Vice President
+Belinda Blue 2024 RAB Vice President

 RAB Collage